3manuek/3manuek/content/about/about.md

 > I am a multifaceted professional with excellent communication skills, a
 > strong commitment to principles, and a passion for sharing knowledge, and
 > code with others.
+Born in 🇦🇷 and 🇪🇸 nationality.
 >
 > I'm currently a _Database Engineer and Professional Services Technical Lead_ at [OnGres](https://ongres.com).
-> Working from platform engineering roles, development, consulting and training.
+> Working from platform engineering roles, development, consulting, and training.
 >
 > I design reliable, scalable, and ready-for-production Database infrastructures for some _top-notch_ companies, based on Open Source Technologies
 > from the ground up.
 That is, from coding provisioning, and deploying, components integrated into a Continuous Deployment (with Canary support, eg),